reaz1995/ghost-cursor-playwright/README.md

 # ghost-cursor-playwright

-Modification of actual ghost-cursor for puppeteer, with more functionality and rewrited to worth well with playwight.
+Modification of actual ghost-cursor for puppeteer, with more functionality and rewrited to work well with playwight.

 ### Download